-This program is designed to prepare students for entry-level paraprofessional positions in the legal field.
+This program is approved by the American Bar Association and is designed to prepare students for entry-level paraprofessional positions in the legal field.
 Legal assistants work under the supervision of a lawyer, applying legal knowledge and procedures in assisting lawyers, clients and courts.
 Their work includes developing and modifying procedures used in the legal field; preparing and interpreting legal documents; researching, selecting, assessing, compiling and using information from the law library and other references; and analyzing and handling procedural problems that involve independent decisions.

-The program also also assists students with course work in preparation for writing the Certified Legal Assistant Certification Examination offered by NALA.
+The program also assists students with course work in preparation for writing the Certified Legal Assistant Certification Examination offered by NALA.
 Certified legal assistants must maintain a certain number of continuing education credits as required by NALA to keep CLA status.
-The LAS courses listed below currently meet those continuing education requirements.
+The LAS courses listed below (except LAS 101 and 250) currently meet those continuing education requirements.

-Legal assistants may be employed by law firms, businesses, financial institutions, title and escrow companies, or government agencies or as an independent contractor.
+Legal assistants may be employed by law firms, businesses, financial institutions, title and escrow companies, government agencies or as independent contractors.
 Additional positions for which they qualify include title examiner, trust officer, contract clerk, legal investigator and law firm administrator.
 The program has four specialty areas from which the student may choose: criminal, litigation, probate or business.
 This choice allows the student to pursue in-depth study in a particular area of law.
 An internship at an approved work site is available during the last semester of course work for students who have not had previous work experience in the legal field.